statistikZH/statbot/hackathon_hackzurich/README.md

 # Run the database and the notebooks locally

+**Please note that the database is truncated before adding the new data to avoid SQL constraint violations.
+So backup your database if it contains data that is valuable to you and that you do not want to lose.**

 You can run the database and the notebooks locally using docker-compose by doing the following:

 1. Run `docker-compose up` to start the containers